x-square/analytics/23-07-research-terms.md

 `This document covers research terms for both researchers and non-researchers`

-# Three-dimensional framework of user research
+# 3D framework of user research

 Knowing the terms in user research is crucial because it allows clear communication, efficient planning and informed decision-making.
 It helps researchers interpret findings accurately and stay updated with the latest trends.
 For non-researchers, understanding these terms enables meaningful engagement and contributes to user-centred design, leading to better products and services for users.